Memorial to the Murdered Jews of Europe

 A place of contemplation, a place of remembrance and warning.
 Close to the Brandenburg Gate in the heart of Berlin you will find the Memorial to the Murdered Jews of Europe.

-The memorial
+The holocaust memorial

 In 1999, after lengthy debates, the German parliament decided to establish a central memorial site, the Memorial to the Murdered Jews of Europe.
 The competition to design it was won by the New York architect Peter Eisenman.
 The memorial was ceremonially opened in 2005.

-On a site covering 19,000 square metres, Eisenman placed 2711 concrete slabs of different heights.
+On a site covering 19,000 square metres, Eisenman placed 2711 concrete stelae of different heights.
 The area is open day and night and from all four sides you can fully immerse yourself in the fully accessible spatial structure.
 The memorial is on a slight slope and its wave-like form is different wherever you stand.
 The uneven concrete floor gives many visitor a moment of giddiness or even uncertainty.
 Its openness and abstractness give you space to confront the topic in your own personal way.
 The sheer size of the installation and its lack of a central point of remembrance call into question the conventional concept of a memorial.
 This creates a place of remembrance, but not with the usual means.

 A place of information